phonedotcom/API-Swagger/phonecom-cli/README.md

 phonecom -c list-accounts -i ./src/test/jsonin/listAccounts.json
 ```

 In addition to this, you can use the flags defined in the previous section.
-In order jus to test the invoked command you can use the ÒdryRunÓ option:
+In order jus to test the invoked command you can use the "dryRun" option:
 ```
 phonecom -c list-accounts -dr
 ```